nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ...
 ```

 Much better!
 As we can see the program exits gracefully with the call to `exit()`.
-We can be sure that the idea for the exploit works!.
+We can be sure that the idea for the exploit works!
 Let's work on transforming this simulation into something real.

 ### Making system call "work"